On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Heat kernel estimates and hyperbolic manifolds

-The difficulty lies in estimating $f$ at parts where the injectivity radius is small.
-The geometry of the parts of the manifold with small injectivity radius can be controlled with the aid of the classical Margulis' lemma:
+We wish to establish estimates on $f_t$ within the `thin parts' of an $X$-manifold, i.e.\ parts where the injectivity radius is small.
+The geometry of thin parts is controlled by the classical Margulis lemma: